jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 attacks originating from the front or sides of the chariot; no cover is gained if attacks are launched from the driver’s rear.

-Chariot, War: Basically a battle chariot with an additional rear wall, jutting blades and spikes from armoured wheels, as well as downward facing blades around the wall edges, a war chariot is an armoured and deadly weapon.
+**Chariot, War**: Basically a battle chariot with an additional rear wall, jutting blades and spikes from armoured wheels, as well as downward facing blades around the wall edges, a war chariot is an armoured and deadly weapon.
 Able to smash through enemies on foot as if they were weeds underfoot while bringing soldiers or archers to bear from its